Coyotes beat Rangers in OT for 4th straight win

 Christian Dvorak scored 1:04 into overtime as the visiting Arizona Coyotes extended their winning streak to four games with a 3-2 victory over the New York Rangers on Tuesday.
 Arizona enjoyed possession of the puck throughout overtime before Dvorak weaved in and wired a shot from the left circle that sailed over the left shoulder of Alexandar Georgiev.
 The goal was Dvorak's fourth of the season and first career in overtime.

-Lawson Crouse scored his second goal in as many games, defenseman Alex Goligoski also tallied and Darcy Kuemper finished with 17 saves as the Coyotes improved to 5-0-1 in their last six contests.
+Lawson Crouse scored his second goal in as many games, defenseman Alex Goligoski had a goal and an assist, and Darcy Kuemper finished with 17 saves as the Coyotes improved to 5-0-1 in their past six contests.
 Defenseman Tony DeAngelo celebrated his 100th game with New York by scoring twice in the second period against his former team.

 Georgiev turned aside 32 shots for the Rangers, who have been outscored 20-9 during their five-game losing skid (0-4-1).
 Arizona enjoyed a staggering 21-4 edge in shots on goal in the first, with Crouse's goal 13:06 into the period serving as the lone dent on the scoreboard.